junxit/us-congress-bills-112/bill.md

   - **(A)** in paragraph (5), by striking “and” after the semicolon;
   - **(B)** by redesignating paragraph (6) as paragraph (7); and
   - **(C)** by inserting after paragraph (5) the following:
-    > - **(6)** in making the assessments under paragraph (5), review the proposed annual budget of each agency described in paragraph (5) before the agency submits that budget to the Office of Management and Budget and the President for inclusion in the budget of the United States submitted to Congress under section 1105(a) of title 31, United States Code; and
+    > - **(6)** in making the assessments under paragraph (5), review the proposed annual budget of each agency described in paragraph (5), under procedures established by the Committee for such review, before the agency submits that budget to the Office of Management and Budget and the President for inclusion in the budget of the United States submitted to Congress under section 1105(a) of title 31, United States Code; and

 - **(2)** in subsection (c)—
   - **(A)** by redesignating paragraphs (3) through (6) as paragraphs (4) through (7), respectively; and